jjuncho/QuarantineCalories/README.md

     * Render the weekly caloric intake, to form the weekly table

 The Home component gets the infomation of the user, and the calories and foods consumed before rendering the page to update.
-Thi way, every access has the updated information.
+This way, every access has the updated information.

 ### Information